 07 of 10

-Play sand, vitamin infused sand, and digestible calcium sand are available to reptile owners.
-Possible ingestion is the biggest concern for reptiles who eat where they live.
-Digestible calcium sand is okay to digest if it is in small amounts, but obviously if a reptile were to get a mouth full of any of these types of sand, impaction and obstruction can occur.
+Play sand, vitamin infused sand, and digestible calcium sand are all available options for reptile owners.
+Possible ingestion and impaction are the biggest concerns with sand for reptiles who eat on this substrate.
+Digestible calcium sand is okay to digest if it is in small amounts, but obviously if a reptile were to get a mouth full of any of these types of sand, impaction can occur.

 Some sands are colored. and while this may add a nice touch to an enclosure, it will usually stain your Savannah monitor as well.
 Sand also clumps when it gets wet, sticks to wet feet, and does not help with odor control.
 Many owners will often mix some sand with other substrates to create desired textures and to allow their Savannah monitor to burrow.

 08 of 10